OnnoH/OUSnake/README.md

 ## Snake part Two
 In this part refactoring the code into modules is needed.
 Separate the model from the view and controller.

-The code follow the Constructor/Prototype pattern.
-The canvas, element, food and snake are part of the model.
-On top of that a sound class has been added.
-Some generic functions are stored in a separate Javascript file called util.js.
+The code follows the Constructor/Prototype pattern.
+Element, Food, Snake and Canvas are the core models for this application.
+They are structured according to the object model pattern which is a specific form of the model pattern with a single object per module.
+The objects are structured strictly hierarchical.
+Food, Snake and Canvas use Element, but no other dependencies exist between the models.
+The Sound module has been added with the same object model pattern.
+It is completely independent of other modules.
+Util acts as as a library of functions.
+The module structure does not provide any benefits here, so it was decided to format it as a plain javascript library.

 In order to play the game a controller class is created which controls the view (DOM, UI, HTML) and communicates with the model to instantiate the required objects.

 The view has been updated with [Font Awesome](http://fontawesome.io/) so the buttons now contain icons instead of text.